 When they reached kindergarten, Cohort 1 and 2 children were compared to children who had attended PEK at school sites those years as well as to the comparison groups of kindergarten classmates identified for those PEK school cohorts.
 A comparison group was not available for child care Cohort 3 children because new PEK school cohorts were not being followed at that time.
 For child care Cohorts 4 and 5, comparison groups were selected from all kindergarten children in Saint Paul Public Schools who did not attend PEK at either school or child care sites, based on matched school and demographic characteristics as described in the Evaluation section.
 The same assessments used in the school component, the Peabody and Woodcock-Johnson academic assessments and the Social Skills Rating System, were used with child care children and their comparison groups.
 Again, we adjusted for demographic and test date differences among the groups being compared.
-It should be noted that these results are more suggestive than conclusive due to the small size of the PEK child care groups and differences between the groups in the proportion of ELL children.
-Due to these limitations and the less rigorous nature of the evaluation of the child care component, we do not report effect sizes for differences observed between PEK child care children and their classmates.
+Compared to school-based PEK cohorts, the PEK child care cohorts studied are considerably smaller and there are some concerns about the classmate comparison groups as described later.
+Due to these limitations, results for PEK child care are less definitive than for school-based PEK.
+We do not report effect sizes for differences observed between PEK child care children and their classmates for this reason.